Chandra Mukhi

-Chandra Mukhi is a 1993 Indian Hindi-language fantasy drama film directed by Debaloy Dey starring Sridevi, Salman Khan, Mohnish Behl and Pran.
+Chandra Mukhi is a 1993 Indian Hindi-language romance action fantasy film directed by Debaloy Dey starring Sridevi, Salman Khan, Mohnish Behl and Pran.

 Summary

 Chandra Mukhi tells the story of Chandra Mukhi, a princess of a heavenly kingdom, who comes down to earth in search of her lost magical leaf.
-A boy named Raja who is being abused by his uncle meets chandramukhi and sets on an adventure.
+A boy named Raja, who is being abused by his uncle, meets Chandra Mukhi and sets on an adventure.